 And that’s it for my 5 minute SEO tasks!
 Hopefully now you’ve set yourself up with the basics of SEO, you will not only see some immediate benefits, but will also feel more determined and confident to tackle some of the bigger SEO projects, all of which will be coming up soon in the next blog post of the SEO series.

-As always, if you have any questions or would like assistance in setting up any of these tools, please do not hesitate to get in touch by emailing email@example.com we would love to help!
+As always, if you have any questions or would like assistance in setting up any of these tools, please do not hesitate to get in touch by emailing email@example.com - we'd love to help!

 From us at Substrakt to you and yours, stay safe and SEO!